the-turing-way/the-turing-way/project_management/tps-funding-application-20190429.md

 Pathways:
   * **Training Steering Group** - use of The Turing Way chapters in doctoral training.
   * **Book dash events** - respond to community requests for content and build confidence in early career researchers to share their skills.
-  * **Research engineering team** - chapter on effectively scoping an interdisiplinary project.
+  * **Research engineering team** - chapter on effectively scoping an interdisciplinary project.
   * **Turing business team** - chapters on agile ways of working, secure data analysis, version control and open source business models.

-_The Turing Way_ will enable world class research by facilitating communication in inter- and multi-disiplinary teams.
+_The Turing Way_ will enable world class research by facilitating communication in inter- and multi-disciplinary teams.
 The chapters will cover the "bridging skills" that are needed for historians to share their knowledge with software engineers, clinicians with deep learning algorithm developers, and civil servants to develop ethical and responsible applications of machine learning technology.

 Pathways:
-  * **Living with machines** - bidirectional community support to build a useful resource for interdisiplinary teams.
+  * **Living with machines** - bidirectional community support to build a useful resource for interdisciplinary teams.
   * **Health programme** - chapters on ethical data sharing, analyses within a safe haven environment, and citizen science.
   * **Policy programme** - chapters on ethical frameworks and bias in machine learning.
   * **British library** - chapters on data management, archiving, and data standards and ontologies.